Leiden University Fund.

 Purpose

-The purpose of the fund is to enable the treatment of neurodegenerative diseases.
+The objective of the fund is to support ophthalmological research at the Faculty of Medicine/LUMC of Leiden University.

 Rie Schild-de Groen, house mother of Minerva House ’t Heerenhoeckje at Rapenburg 110, died in 2017.
 This legendary Leiden figure reached the fine old age of 94, and for almost 70 of those years she cleaned the student house.
 She went there every single day and began her day with a cup of coffee for which all the residents had to be present.
 Her philosophy was: party like a man at night, be a man the morning after.
 More than anyone else, she saw the changes that took place in Leiden’s student life, and in 2007 she was awarded the University Medal for her important role during the time spent in Leiden by both current and former residents of Rapenburg 110.
 Part of her legacy was used to set up a Named Fund.